srl-fit/cDSP-based-Bayesian-Optimization-for-ICME-MATLAB-Implementation/README.md

 The industry-inspired hot rod rolling case study demonstrates the application of the proposed cDSP-based BO framework to an ICME-related engineering design problem.

-This example demonstrates how the framework can support robust, uncertainty-aware design exploration in a multidisciplinary setting involving process-structure-property-performance relationships.
+This example showcases how the framework can support robust, uncertainty-aware design exploration in a multidisciplinary setting involving process-structure-property-performance relationships.

 ---